 When placing your keywords, please avoid the beginner’s mistake of repeating the same keyword over and over again!
 It doesn’t help the algorithm (in fact, it can have the opposite effect) and users treat your content as spam.

 Thanks to the new 2021 Pinterest update, most users now have access to Pinterest story pins!
+(Now known as Idea Pins)

 These pins work similarly to Instagram stories in that they want you to piece together content to keep users on the app longer.
 Pinterest even made an entire section dedicated to ONLY story pins!